DerCooleVonDem/CoreAPI/src/command/README.md

 ### Automatic Help Subcommand

 By default, all commands that extend `BaseCommand` will have a help subcommand automatically registered.
 This subcommand displays a list of all available subcommands with their usage and description.

-The help subcommand is automatically executed when a user runs the command without any arguments, making it easier for users to discover available subcommands.

 #### Disabling the Automatic Help Subcommand